-The HSPP website offers information and detailed instructions about how and what to submit for IRB review at https://research.rutgers.edu/researcher-support/research-compliance/irb-submission-process.
+The HRPP website offers information and detailed instructions about how and what to submit for IRB review at https://research.rutgers.edu/faculty-staff/compliance/human-research-protection/irb-process-and-requirements.
 Prior to submission, upon investigator request, an IRB professional, will pre-review proposed research-including COVID-19 and pandemic-related studies-to provide feedback on addition things to consider, revise or add to the research plan to facilitate a timely review by the IRB.
-For more information or to schedule a pre-review of your proposed research before submission, email the IRB office at IRBprereview@research.rutgers.edu.
+For more information or to schedule a pre-review of your proposed research before submission, email the Document Revision & Feedback Team within the IRB office at mailto:IRBDRAFTservices@Research.rutgers.edu.